PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 Place of Service | 2 | Place of Service | 3 |  Has focus
 Place of Service| 3  | Place of Service | 2|   Asso with

-**NOTE:** To make more clear, it is possibly worth requesting organizational domaings and relationships be added.
+**NOTE:** To make more clear, it is possibly worth requesting organizational domains and relationships be added.
 * * *

 **APPENDIX**